mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 ENHANCED ART
-Through entering a trance-like state, for every 2 Psi points invested, the character’s Art skill is temporarily increased by 1 level, with the duration of the power lasting for the physical activity being undertaken.
+Through entering a trance-like state, for every 2 Psi points invested, the character's Art skill is temporarily increased by 1 level, with the duration of the power lasting for the physical activity being undertaken.
 If Art is not possessed as a skill, then the first 2 Psi points provides the psion with a skill level of 0.